astoilkov/main-thread-scheduling/readme.md

 ### Scheduling strategies

 There are three scheduling strategies available.
-You can think about them more easily by completing the sentence with one of the three words: "Schedule the task while keeping the page _interactive_/_smooth_/_idle_."
+You can think about them more easily by completing the sentence with one of the three words: "Scheduling the task keeps the page `interactive`/`smooth`/`idle`."

 - `interactive` – use this for things that need to display to the user as fast as possible.
 Every `interactive` task is run for 83ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.
 - `smooth` — use this for things you want to display to the user quickly but you still want for animations to run smoothly for example. `smooth` runs for 13ms and then gives around 3ms to render the frame.
 - `idle` – use this for background tasks.
-Every background task is run for 5ms.
+Every idle task is run for 5ms.

 ## Alternatives

-<div id="scheduler-yield-alternative"></div>

 ### `scheduler.postTask()`